-- Open the event editor.
+- Click on an event to open the event editor.

 - Click Options > Comments:

-3. Enable comments and select who can add/view comments.
+Enable comments and select who can add/view comments.

-Carefully consider the options for ‘Who can view comments’.
+Carefully consider the options for who can view comments.

-If you’d like comments to serve as internal or private notes that should not be visible to all users, you should choose ‘Users with modify permission’ and limit the modify permission to those regarded as internal users:
+If you’d like comments to serve as internal or private notes that should not be visible to all users, choose Users with modify permission and limit the modify permission to those regarded as internal users:

-If you’ve chosen to allow ‘All users’ to view comments, users with read-only access to the event or the calendar can add comments as well.
+If you’ve chosen to allow All users to view comments, users with read-only access to the event or the calendar can add comments as well.

 Successive comments will be listed in chronological order.
 Only the calendar administrator or those with modify access can delete comments.